-In addition to employment and severance protection agreements and plans, companies should review the status of their stock-based compensation plans for change in control provisions.
-Plans often contain provisions for acceleration of stock options, lapse of restrictions on restricted stock and deemed achievement of performance goals on performance stock awards upon a change in control ("single-trigger" vesting) or upon a qualifying termination of employment thereafter ("double-trigger" vesting).
+In addition to employment and severance protection agreements and plans, companies should review their stock-based compensation plans for change in control provisions.
+Plans often contain provisions for accelerated vesting of stock awards either upon a change in control ("single-trigger" vesting) or upon a qualifying termination of employment thereafter ("double-trigger" vesting).
 Since performance goals may no longer be relevant or may not be measurable following a transaction, it is often advisable for award agreements to provide that performance goals are deemed achieved at the completion of the transaction at the greater of the target level and the level of actual performance (as measured immediately prior to the completion of the transaction), with the award then continuing as a time-vesting award.
 Stock plans also often provide an extended post-termination exercise period for stock options and SARs upon terminations of employment following a change in control (e.g., the lesser of three years or the remainder of the original term).
-Since these provisions may result in parachute payments, plan amendments should be considered and implemented in the context of an overall review of change in control employment protections, and the associated costs should be analyzed in that context.
-While ISS encourages double-trigger change in control vesting, single-trigger vesting provisions in an equity plan will not automatically result in a negative recommendation for the equity plan-for instance, where a plan provides for single-trigger vesting only when an acquirer declines to assume the outstanding equity awards.
-However, equity plans that include both single-trigger vesting and a liberal "change in control" definition are likely to receive a negative recommendation.
+Since these provisions may result in parachute payments under Section 280G of the Code (discussed in more detail below), plan amendments should be considered and implemented in the context of an overall review of change in control employment protections, and the associated costs should be analyzed in that context.